cnti-testcatalog/testsuite/CNF_CONFORMANCE_YML_USAGE.md

 This value is used to test the upgradeability of each container image.
 The image tag version should be a minor version that will be used in conjunction with the kubnetes rollout feature.

-### Creating Your Own cnf-conformance.yml
+### Creating Your Own cnf-testsuite.yml

-- Create a Conformance configuration file called `cnf-conformance.yml` under the your CNF folder (eg. `cnfs/my_ipsec_cnf/cnf-conformance.yml`)
+- Create a Conformance configuration file called `cnf-testsuite.yml` under the your CNF folder (eg. `cnfs/my_ipsec_cnf/cnf-testsuite.yml`)
-  - See example config (See [latest example in repo](https://github.com/cncf/cnf-testsuite/blob/main/cnf-conformance.example.yml)):
+  - See example config (See [latest example in repo](https://github.com/cncf/cnf-testsuite/blob/main/cnf-testsuite.example.yml)):
-    - Optionally, copy the example configuration file, [`cnf-conformance-example.yml`](cnf-conformance.example.yml), and modify appropriately
+    - Optionally, copy the example configuration file, [`cnf-testsuite-example.yml`](cnf-testsuite.example.yml), and modify appropriately
-- (Optional) Setup your CNF for testing and deploy it to the cluster by running `cnf-conformance cnf_setup cnf-config=path_to_your/cnf_folder`
+- (Optional) Setup your CNF for testing and deploy it to the cluster by running `cnf-testsuite cnf_setup cnf-config=path_to_your/cnf_folder`
   - _NOTE: if you do not want to automatically deploy the using the helm chart defined in the configuration then you MUST pass `deploy_with_chart=false` to the `cnf_setup` command._
-  - _NOTE: you can pass the path to your cnf-conformance.yml to the 'all' command which will install the CNF for you (see below)_
+  - _NOTE: you can pass the path to your cnf-testsuite.yml to the 'all' command which will install the CNF for you (see below)_

-A configuration file called `cnf-conformance.yml` needs to be created for each CNF you want to test (eg. `cnfs/my_ipsec_cnf/cnf-conformance.yml`).
+A configuration file called `cnf-testsuite.yml` needs to be created for each CNF you want to test (eg. `cnfs/my_ipsec_cnf/cnf-testsuite.yml`).

-You can start by copying an example cnf-conformance.yml or copy and paste the below to get started and then filling our the appropriate values:
+You can start by copying an example cnf-testsuite.yml or copy and paste the below to get started and then filling our the appropriate values:

-The [`cnf-conformance.yml`](cnf-conformance.example.yml) file can be used (included in source code or below):
+The [`cnf-testsuite.yml`](cnf-testsuite.example.yml) file can be used (included in source code or below):

 ```yaml=
 ---